smddzcy/getir-hackathon-2017/README.md

 Meeting with people has never been easier.

 WowMeet enables you to meet with likeminded people.
+WowMeet is a smart application that learns your habits as you use it, and it suggests you the events you would like.

 ## Web Application